AbdElhamidShahin/AbdElhamidShahin/README.md

 ### Flutter Developer · Mobile Application Engineer

-Flutter Developer specializing in building scalable, maintainable mobile applications using Flutter, Dart, and modern architecture patterns.
-I focus on delivering production-ready apps with clean codebases, solid architecture, and smooth user experiences.
+I build Flutter apps focused on clean structure and real usability.
+My main interests are architecture patterns, state management, and making sure the codebase stays readable as the project grows.

 - 📍 Egypt
 - 🎓 Higher Institute for Computers and Information — Tanta (2022–2026)
-- 🔭 Currently building: AI-powered mobile experiences with Flutter & Supabase
+- 🔭 Currently working with Flutter, Supabase, and BLoC
-- 🧠 Focused on: Clean Architecture, BLoC/Cubit state management, and backend integration
+- 📫 Open to Flutter developer opportunities

 ---

-## 🧑‍💻 About Me
+## About Me

-I design and build Flutter applications with a strong emphasis on architecture and long-term maintainability.
-My work spans the full mobile development lifecycle — from system design and API integration to UI implementation and deployment.
+I work on Flutter mobile applications across the full development cycle — UI, state management, API integration, and backend connection.
+I try to keep things structured using Clean Architecture so features are easier to add and debug later.

-I apply Clean Architecture and layered design patterns to separate concerns, enforce SOLID principles, and make codebases easy to test and scale.
-I'm comfortable integrating with Firebase, Supabase, and RESTful APIs, and I care deeply about delivering experiences that feel polished and performant on both Android and iOS.
+Most of my recent projects involve Supabase as a backend, BLoC/Cubit for state, and REST API integration.
+I'm also comfortable working with Firebase and local storage solutions.

 ---